 Once done, reboot.
 Again

 This should resolve your issue.

 Please use the comment box for your suggestions & feedback.
-For additional help, please submit support ticket with errors and screen shots (if possible) or contact our 24/7 live chat.
+For additional help, please submit a support ticket with errors and screenshots (if possible) or contact our 24/7 live chat.